The best way to fight climate change is planting trees

 But for 200 years, our Oak and Redwood forests have been shrinking as development and farming replace habitat.
 Today, many of California’s Oaks are endangered, and 98% of our old growth Redwood is gone.

-We can reverse this trend by removing the economic incentive to cut and keep forests standing.
+We can reverse this trend by removing the economic incentive to cut and paying people to keep forests standing.

-Through partnerships with Indigenous practitioners, we may also be able to help land owners restore Indigenous land management practices to reduce wildfire risk - and cover costs from revenue earned.
+Through partnerships with Indigenous practitioners, we may also be able to help land owners restore highly effective cultural burns that dramatically reduce wildfire risk - and cover costs from revenue earned.

 Tribal partners can access these programs to finance land purchase agreements to reclaim traditional territories.